CivicActions/agile-california/documentation/usds-checklist.md

 4. Drupal has excellent accessibility out of the box and we took care to ensure our development retained or enhanced this - for example in the Inbox, we display "unread" and "urgent" statuses in text (rather than relying on color only) to make this information accessible.
 5. Users may edit some profile fields, save, and then return later to complete their profiles.
 The other user activities (viewing or sending a message and viewing facilities on a map) are simple, one-step processes.
 6. Language is kept to a minimum so the focus can remain on the content of user profiles, messages, and maps.
 We've minimized or removed unnecessary text.
-7. We are currently only an online service.
+7. The solution we built is currently only an online service.

 #### Key questions
 - What primary tasks are the user trying to accomplish?